Chapter 5

 - AOC go into effect in 1781

-- AOC lacks powers to deal with interstate issues or enforce policy on the
+- AOC lacks powers to deal with interstate issues or enforce

 states, and is unable to negotiate effectively with other nations.